tyleretheridge/wooper-stats/README.md

 - Run `docker-compose up -d` to start up the containers in detached mode.
 If you get an error regarding no default env vars, make sure your CWD is root of the repo.
 - This will create a postgres database following the schema described in `sql/database_init.sql`
 - You can then use the pgadmin container to interface graphically with the database.

+If you want to interface with the database directly, in terminal use `docker-compose exec database bash` to gain access to the postgres container's terminal.

+Then use `psql -U postgres` to enter database. `\dt` will list tables found.